neontapir/neontapir.github.io/_posts/2016/2016-09-01-weekly-review.md

   - weekly
 ---

 Today I want to describe another aspect of my bullet journaling, my weekly review.
 This is the first week I've taken a data analysis approach, and I am pleased with the results.
 I took a quick picture, which shows last week's charts.
+(The page wasn't flat, so the edges are blurry but legible.)

 ![weekly review charts](/assets/weekly-review.jpg)